shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 Bot users for projects:

 - Are included in a project's member list but cannot be modified.
-The membership expires when the token expires.
 - Cannot be added to any other project.
 - Can have a maximum role of Owner for a project.
 For more information, see [Create a project access token](../../../api/project_access_tokens.md#create-a-project-access-token).